cisagov/ScubaGear/README.md

 ScubaGear can be invoked interactively or non-interactively.
 See [Required Permissions](#required-permissions) for the permissions needed to execute the tool in either mode.
 The interactive authentication mode will prompt the user for credentials via Microsoft's popup windows.
 Non-interactive mode is for invoking ScubaGear using an Azure AD application service principal and supports running the tool in automated scenarios such as pipelines or scheduled jobs.
 Examples 1-3 provide examples for running with interactive mode and example 4 provides an example for running in non-interactive mode.

 ### Importing the module
+> [!NOTE]
+>  Only PowerShell 5.1 is currently supported.
+PowerShell 7 may work, but has not been tested.
+Full PowerShell 7 support will be added in a future release.

 ScubaGear currently must be imported into each new PowerShell terminal session to execute.
 To import the module, navigate to the repository folder in a PowerShell 5.1 terminal.